-- ▶ Our first approach to solve the reversal distance problem: - Examine each position i of the permutation from left to right - At each position, if $\pi \neq i$, do a reversal such that $\pi_i = i$ - ► This is a greedy approach: we try to choose the option that looks best at the current step
+- Our first approach to solve the sorting by reversals problem resembles selection sort: - Examine each position i of the permutation from left to right - At each position, if $\pi_i \neq i$, do a reversal such that $\pi_i = i$ - This is a greedy approach: we try to choose the option that looks "best" at the current step. - ▶ It finds a solution that is valid but often not optimal.